Snowflake-Labs/sfguide-snowpark-pytorch-streamlit-openai-image-rec/README.md

-# Image Recognition app in Snowflake using Snowpark Python, PyTorch, Streamlit and OpenAI
+# Image Recognition in Snowflake using Snowpark Python, PyTorch, Streamlit and OpenAI

 ## Overview